Phys2Real: Fusing VLM Priors with Interactive Online Adaptation for Uncertainty-Aware Sim-to-Real Manipulation

 \IEEEoverridecommandlockouts \overrideIEEEmargins

 \titlespacing{\section}{0pt}{*0.8}{*0.2}

 \begin{strip}

 { Phys2Real is a real-to-sim-to-real pipeline for robotic manipulation that combines VLM-based physical parameter estimation with interaction-based adaptation through uncertainty-aware fusion.
-It comprises three stages: (I) \textit{real-to-sim}: object reconstruction from segmented Gaussian Splats into simulation-ready meshes, (II) \textit{policy learning}: reinforcement learning of policies conditioned on physical parameters such as the center of mass (CoM) of an object, and (III) \textit{sim-to-real transfer}: uncertainty-aware fusion of VLM priors and interaction-based estimates for online adaptation.} \end{strip}
+It comprises three stages: (I) \textit{real-to-sim}: simulation-ready mesh reconstruction from segmented Gaussian Splats, (II) \textit{policy learning}: reinforcement learning conditioned on physical parameters, e.g., center of mass, and (III) \textit{sim-to-real transfer}: uncertainty-aware fusion of VLM priors and interaction-based estimates for online adaptation.} \end{strip}